 Reinvigoration along the Holcomb Bridge corridor is necessary.
 There are opportunities to repurpose empty shopping centers into new hotspots and areas of entertainment.

-Mosty importantly, my plan also includes adding a police substation for our police officers working in East Roswell to operate out of and perform their work more effectively and efficiently.(Read More)
+Most importantly, my plan also includes adding a police substation for our police officers working in East Roswell to operate out of and perform their work more effectively and efficiently.Read More

-Roswell is a beautiful city from border to border, and with careful planning, we can ensure the longevity of our city with prudent, growth-driven practices that protect the best interests of our citizenry and our city as a whole.
+Roswell is a beautiful city from border to border, and with careful planning, we can ensure the longevity of our city with prudent, growth-driven practices that protect the best interests of our citizenry and our future development of Roswell.
 We've had a very rough and expensive go of it with what we've done in the past.
-From Oxbo Road debacle to the Gateway project to the Roswell Exchange Shopping Center, we have lots of work to do.
+From the Oxbo Road debacle to the Gateway project to the Roswell Exchange Shopping Center, we have lots of work to do and we have certainly learned from our past mistakes and missteps.
 I am excited to see what Southern Post brings to our city.
 We must make sure nothing falls through the cracks with that project.

 Driving around nearly every square mile of our city over the last few weeks, I have found some very thoughtfully developed neighborhoods with great greenspace included.
 We need more of this thoughtfulness in our overall city design and future planning.